 - Sponsored by the Junior class in honor of the Seniors. - The Junior/Senior class sponsors must be present to chaperone.
 All Juniors/Seniors must have met all class duty requirements, including but not limited to concessions requirements, fundraising obligations, and any other duties as stated by the classes. - No person younger than 9th grade is permitted to attend the JUNIOR/SENIOR PROM or any PROM related activities.
 9th graders may attend only as guests of upperclassmen.
 Dual enrolled students who are age-eligible may attend prom and all of the festivities. - The dance is semi-formal. - Outside guests must be signed up in advance with the Junior Class.
-All guests must be younger than 20 years old. - Sophomores may leave after the banquet to pick up dates.
-However, after the dance has begun, students may not leave and return.
-Parents may be notified if students leave the dance before 10:30 pm. - Students must attend the dance to be able to participate in After Prom activities. - After the dance, students may leave to change, they must return to the After Prom activities before the door is locked at the designated time.
+All guests must be younger than 20 years old. - Students must attend the dance to be able to participate in After Prom activities. - After the dance, students may leave to change, they must return to the After Prom activities before the door is locked at the designated time.
 Parents may be notified if students leave the After Prom activities before 2 am.